dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1604: Standing for justice may require questioning authority.
+### T1604: Standing for what is right involves questioning actions.

 |Support|
 |---|